Transport in Malta How to get around Malta?

 Getting around Malta by bus

-The bus is the cheapest way to get around the island.
-Maltese buses are also the only means of public transport in Malta, there is no metro or tramway on the island.
+The bus is the most economical means of transportation for getting around the island.
+Maltese buses are also the only mode of public transportation on the island of Malta, with no metro or tramway available.

-From Malta International Airport, you can reach any city, Malta’s bus network allows you to reach all four corners of the island.
-The bus stops are located in front of the departure terminal of the airport, you can buy tickets directly from the bus driver or from the ticket machine in front of the bus stop.
+From the Malta International Airport, you can connect to any city.
+The bus network in Malta serves all corners of the island.
+The stops are located outside the airport, and transport tickets can be purchased directly from the bus driver or in the airport hall.

 eCabs recognisable by its fleet of black vehicles, is a transport company privately owned in Malta. eCabs is the ideal solution if you need to book transport in Malta.
 Whether it is a pre-booking or a last minute booking, eCabs is the ideal solution.